-A great tool for keeping track of your engine maintenance intervals is the Engine Maintenance Minder, it’s a small engine accessory that can be easily installed, keeping track of how many hours the engine has been in use.
-The Maintenance Minder displays flashes every 25 hours of run time and works with 2 and 4 cycle engines.
+A great tool for keeping track of your engine maintenance intervals is the Engine Maintenance Minder.
+It’s a small engine accessory that can be easily installed, keeping track of how many hours the engine has been in use.
+The Maintenance Minder flashes every 25 hours of run time and works with 2 and 4 cycle engines.
 For our EXi series engines, which do not require an oil change, please reference your operator’s manual for proper maintenance schedule.

 |- Change oil|